mvolkmann/blog/src/swift/Lottie.md

 - In the dialog that appears, select the file to be added.
 - Click the "Add" button.

-Add each animation JSON file to the app `Bundle` with the following steps:

-- Select the top entry in the Project Navigator.
-- Select the main target.
-- Select the "Build Phases" tab.
-- Expand the "Copy Bundle Resources" section.
-- Click the "+" button.
-- Select a file to be added.
-- Click the "Add" button.

 ## Stewart Lynch Solution

 There is a fair amount of complexity in setting this up.